Precious Gems

 Where do emeralds come from?

 Colombian emeralds are mined in the area known as the Emerald Belt of the Cordillera Oriental in the Gobernación de Boyacá and Cundinamarca district.
-The three main emerald mines in Colombia since the 1500s are MuzoCoscuez, and Chivor.
+Since the 1500s, the three main emerald mines in Colombia have been MuzoCoscuez, and Chivor.
 The most famous is the Muzo mine, which produces the world’s most prized emeralds.
-The other two mines are Chivor, which produces lighter, slightly more blueish material, and the Coscuez, with warmer shade stones.
+The other two mines are Chivor, which produces lighter, slightly more blueish material, and Coscuez, which has warmer shade stones.

 Muzo mine colombia emerald illustrationMuzo emeralds